caasileo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16 the filescript 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17 the filescript 17-hidethisword all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 18 the filescript 18-lettersonly displays  all lines of the file /etc/ssh/sshd_config starting with a letter.
-19 the file script 19-
+19 the filescript 19-AZ replaces all characters A and c from input to Z and e respectively.
+20 the filescript